tfransis/allwyn/fakeapi_test_suite/README.md

 - cucumber for java
 - gherkin

-For execution via Maven, bellow command is used:
+For execution via Maven, the following command is used:

     mvn clean install

+To execute only the tests related to Books, you can use the following command with a specific tag:

+    mvn clean install -D"cucumber.filter.tags=@Books"

+To execute only the tests related to Authors, you can use the following command with a specific tag:

+    mvn clean install -D"cucumber.filter.tags=@Authors"

 Regarding <b>environment variables</b>, by default src/main/resources/env.properties is used